khomotsozwanedev/image_downloader/README.md

 ## TODO 📝

-*   Add more robust error handling in the shell script.
+* [x] Include more detailed Node.js code snippets in the README. ✅
-*   Include more detailed Node.js code snippets in the README.
+* [x] Add unit tests for the shell script and the Node.js app. ✅
-*   Add unit tests for the shell script and the Node.js app.
+* [x] Implement progress reporting during downloads. ✅
-*   Implement progress reporting during downloads.
+* [ ] Add more robust error handling in the shell script.
-*   Consider adding support for different image formats.
+* [ ] Consider adding support for different image formats.